juchong/juanjchong.com/docs/hassio-raspbian-log2ram.md

 ## Installing and Configuring log2ram

-log2ram creates a mount point in RAM where applications can use to write log data instead of writing directly to the SD card.
+log2ram creates a mount point in RAM where applications can write log data instead of writing directly to the SD card.
 Data logged in RAM is then periodically copied to the SD card on a predetermined schedule.
-The log2ram [project](https://github.com/azlux/log2ram) is hosted on GitHub and has a short list of commands needed to get it installed.
+The log2ram [project](https://github.com/azlux/log2ram) is hosted on GitHub and has a list of commands needed to install it.
 Once you've rebooted your Pi, edit the log2ram configuration file located at `etc/log2ram.conf`

 I changed the default size and log location to what's shown below.